DUNE-DAQ/performancetest/README.md

 To install pts (in CentOS Stream 8):
 `yum install phoronix-test-suite`

+Phoronix should be run in a clean shell, where `dbt-workarea-env` hasn't been run.
 To install and run a test:
 ```
 phoronix-test-suite install <test>
 phoronix-test-suite run <test>